-Applicants must provide TWO separate budgets.
-One budget must clearly delineate the uses for BJA funds (not to exceed \$300,000) and the other budget must clearly show the use for the requested SAMHSA funds (not to exceed \$325,000 per year for up to 3 years).
-If awarded, the applicant will be responsible for tracking the resources separately with the TWO separate budgets.
+Applicants must provide TWO separate budgets:

+- 1. BJA Budget with a required match must clearly delineate the uses for BJA funds (not to exceed \$300,000) - 2.
+SAMHSA Budget with no match must clearly show the use for the requested SAMHSA funds (not to exceed \$325,000 per year for up to 3 years for a total not to exceed \$975,000).

+If awarded, the applicant will receive two separate grant awards (BJA award and SAMHSA award) and will be responsible for tracking the resources separately with TWO separate budgets.